samply/beam/README.md

 ## Development Environment

-A dev environment is provided consisting of one broker and two proxies.
+A dev environment is provided consisting of one broker and two proxies as well as an optional MITM proxy (listening on `localhost:9090`) for debugging.
+As the MITM proxy interferes with SSE, it is commented out per default in `dev/docker-compose.yml`.
+To use it, remove the comment signs for the MITM service and the `ALL_PROXY` environment variables.

 > NOTE: The commands in this section will build the beam proxy and broker locally.
 To build beam, you need to install libssl-dev.